Racism against African Americans: From 2008 to the present

 All four police officers present were fired the next day, and later arrested.
 Chauvin was charged with and later convicted of second-degree murder, and the other three officers were charged with aiding and abetting second-degree murder.
 Floyd's murder sparked a wave of protests across the United States and worldwide.

-On April 4, 2022, Patrick Lyoya, a 26-year-old African immigrant, was shot dead by a Michigan police officer following a traffic stop in Grand Rapids.
+A white male gunman who was identified as Payton S. Gendron of Conklin, New York shot and killed 10 black people in the 2022 Buffalo shooting.
+He believed that White Americans were being replaced by Black people.

-A white male gunman identified as Payton S. Gendron of Conklin, New York shot and killed 10 black people in the 2022 Buffalo shooting.
-He believed White Americans were being replaced by blacks.
+In 2023, a white man shot and killed 3 black people inside a Dollar General in Jacksonville, Florida.
+He shot them to death with a Glock handgun and an AR-15 semi-automatic rifle.
+A swastika was painted on one of the guns.